2002 Monaco Grand Prix

 The 2002 Monaco Grand Prix (formally the Grand Prix de Monaco 2002) was a Formula One motor race held on 26 May 2002 at the Circuit de Monaco in Monte Carlo.
 It was the seventh race of seventeen in the 2002 Formula One World Championship, and the 60th Monaco Grand Prix.
 McLaren's David Coulthard won the 78-lap race after starting from second position.
 Ferrari's Michael Schumacher finished in second and Williams's Ralf Schumacher was third.

 Heading into the race, Michael Schumacher led the World Drivers' Championship and his team Ferrari led the World Constructors Championship.
 Williams's Juan Pablo Montoya secured pole position after setting the fastest lap time in the one-hour qualifying session.
 However, Coulthard made a faster start and took the lead in the race.
-Coulthard held the lead throughout the race, winning his second Monaco Grand Prix and 12th of his career.
+Coulthard held the lead throughout the race, securing his 12th career win and his second in Monaco.
 Michael Schumacher pressed Coulthard in the final 26 laps of the Grand Prix, finishing second by 1.050 seconds.

 Following the event, Michael Schumacher strengthened his World Drivers' Championship lead to 33 championship points.
 Ralf Schumacher's third-place finish put him tied for second in the championship standings with teammate Montoya, who retired from the race due to an engine failure.
 With ten races remaining in the season, Ferrari increased their World Constructors Championship advantage over Williams to 18 points.